tokee/juxta/README_twitter.md

 ## Things to consider

 juxta creates one big collage.
-At maximum zoom, the size of the images (and their aspect ratio) is defined by `RAW_WxRAW_H`, where
+At maximum zoom, the size of the images (and their aspect ratio) is defined by `RAW_WxRAW_H`, where each block is 256x256 pixels, so setting `RAW_W=3 RAW_H=2` means `768x512 pixels`.
+If there are 1 millions of images, that means a final collage of ~400 gigapixel.
+An obvious precation is to create a test-collage of 1000 images or so, to get an idea of how it looks, before running a big job.

+Also note that the number of inodes used will be a little more than `RAW_WxRAW_H`.
+With the example above, be sure to check that there at at least 10 million free inodes on the file system.

 ## Tweet-IDs as source